 Ask for a copy of the company’s recruitment and testing policy for their interpreters.
 Also, ask about how they monitor their interpreters on an ongoing basis.
 Interpreters should meet these minimum requirements:

-- At least two years of experience as a professional interpreter.
+• Have at least two years of experience as a professional interpreter.

-- Be familiar with specific terminology for your particular industry (such as medical, legal, financial, or social services).
+• Be familiar with specific terminology for your particular industry, such as medical, legal, financial, or social services.

-- The company should have a process for evaluating and monitoring interpreters even after recruitment to ensure consistent quality.
+• The company should have a process for evaluating and monitoring interpreters even after recruitment to ensure consistent quality.

-2. How do you schedule your interpreters to cover 240 languages 24x7x365?
+2. How do you schedule your interpreters to cover 300 languages 24/7/365?

 Even if you are connecting directly to the interpreter via an Interactive Voice Response (IVR) system, you should always have the option of connecting to a live operator who can answer questions, handle feedback, or connect you with an interpreter.

-4. Do you have in-house telephony, programming and help desk staff?
+4. Do you have in-house telephony, programming, and help desk staff?

 5. What is the size of the company you are considering?

-Smaller companies may have great customer service but may not be able to offer all the various bells and whistles you may want, such as access to a client portal.
+Smaller companies may have excellent customer service but only offer some of the various bells and whistles you may want, such as access to a client portal.
 Conversely, larger companies may not give you the attention and service you deserve.
-It is also good to know if the company you are considering is growing and expanding.
-If they are, they are likely to partner with you and build a trusting relationship that will last.
+It is good to know if the company you are considering is growing and expanding as they will likely partner with you and build a lasting, trusting relationship if they are.

 7. How much volume do you handle?